neuralvis/elpa-mirror/stable-melpa/modus-vivendi-theme-readme.txt

 already quite long (see further below), with more additions to follow as part of the ongoing development process.

-The theme provides the following customisation options, all of which are disabled by default:
+The theme provides the following customization options, all of which are disabled by default:

     modus-vivendi-theme-slanted-constructs             (boolean)